Donald Trump Claims Infamous ‘Covfefe’ Tweet Has ‘Deep Meaning’

 Donald Trump made headlines early in his presidency when he tweeted the word “covfefe” in a social media post about the “constant negative press” he says he faces.
 The garbled tweet instantly went viral, and one person even named their thoroughbred racehorse – who went on to win the Breeder’s Cup this weekend – after the new word.
 At the time, most people wrote the tweet off as an uncorrected typo, but now, the president is claiming that the message may have held a deeper meaning.

-On Monday, in response to a tweet about Covfefe, a three-year-old Filly, winning the $1 million prize in the Filly & Mare Sprint at the race in Santa Anita Park in Southern California under jockey Joel Rosario, Trump wrote that perhaps his message wasn’t a mistake after all, according to the New York Post.
+On Monday, in response to a tweet about Covfefe — a three-year-old Filly who won the $1 million prize in the Filly & Mare Sprint at the race in Santa Anita Park in Southern California under jockey Joel Rosario — Trump wrote that perhaps his message wasn’t a mistake after all, according to the New York Post.

 “Great!
 But how do you know it was a ‘mistweet?’
 May be something with deep meaning!” he wrote.